 Reynaud suggests using a shared document management program to store all documents in one place and make them accessible to all employees.
 A few suggestions are:

 - Through your collection software (some systems offer CMS programs)

-Be sure when monitoring calls, you do so using a uniform system, such as a scoresheet.
+Be sure when monitoring calls, you do so using a uniform system like a scoresheet.
 If you want all agents to perform their tasks with proficiency, you must judge every employee using the same rubric.

-Kelly Parsons O’Brien pointed out that some agencies, such as Credit Bureau Associates where she is the President, does monitoring of whole accounts instead of individual calls.
-An agent’s performance handling their accounts, and how well they adhere to compliance regulations determines a portion of their bonus.
+Kelly Parsons O’Brien pointed out that some agencies, such as Credit Bureau Associates where she is the President, do monitoring of whole accounts instead of individual calls.
+An agent’s performance in handling their accounts, and how well they adhere to compliance regulations, will determine a portion of their bonus.

 If a process does fail in your agency, Reynaud recommends you have a plan in place to address and correct it.
 The key to taking proper action is defining what she calls a non-conformity, or, “non-fulfillment of a specified requirement.”